Autumn Term Curriculum

 Travel to school and mobile phones

 Children can only bring a mobile phone into school if they are travelling by themselves.
 Phones must be turned off once inside the school gate and handed in to the TA on gate duty, or failing that, handed to the class teacher at registration.
 Any misuse of mobile phones (including misuse of cameras and social media sites/apps) inside of school or outside of school where such misuse is having a negative impact on classroom teaching, will result in the phone being confiscated from the child until a meeting with a parent can be arranged where the phone will be returned.

 As you know, it is essential that your child reads a wide range of genres (i.e. fiction, non-fiction, newspapers) and develops a good reading habit to help with their comprehension, writing and vocabulary.
-Children are expected to read for at least 20-25 minutes a night and to make a note of the pages that they have read in their reading record.
-We would also like children to record any unknown words / new words in their reading record so that they can look these up the next day in school.
-We kindly request that you oversee the reading record by adding your comments and signature at least once a week.
+Children are expected to read for at least 20 minutes a night and to write a comment in their reading record.
+This comment should be any challenging, unknown or new words that they have encountered.
+If they would like to write more (a summary, a prediction etc.) they are welcome to do so.
+We kindly request that you oversee the reading record by adding your signature at least once a week.
 It is important that the children return their library book each week so that they can take a different book home.
 If a book is lost or damaged it will incur a cost of £5.00 to replace it.

-Spellings will be set on Tuesday using a ‘Look, Say, Cover, Write, Check’ grid.
-Children will be asked to write extended, imaginative sentences for their ten spellings to consolidate their understanding of the words they are learning.
+Spellings will be set on Tuesday.
+Children will be asked to write extended, imaginative sentences for ten of the spellings to consolidate their understanding of the words they are learning.
 They will then be tested on the spellings the following Tuesday.
-These spellings will include words from the year 5/6 spelling list which is a list of spellings published in the new National Curriculum which children must learn by the end of their primary education.
-Words may be repeated across the term for consolidation / if issues are still arising.
+These spellings will include words from the year 5/6 spelling list which is a list of spellings published in the National Curriculum which children must learn by the end of their primary education.
+Children may be given additional spellings if we feel that they need to be challenged further.